grig.tree package¶

 - build_tree(coordinates, shape=None, method='all', leaf_size=40, **distance_kwargs)[source]¶

-Create the ball and hood tree structures from coordinates.
+- Create the ball and hood tree structures from coordinates. - Populates the tree with coordinates. - Parameters:

 - coordinatesnumpy.ndarray (n_features, n_coordinates)